amin-codes/InstagramBot/README.md

 npm install cypress
 ```

 *Make sure you have set `chromeWebSecurity` to `false` in your `cypress.json` file.
 If you cloned this project directly, then you shouldn't have to worry about that.
-You can also always just copy my `cypress.json` file in this directory into yours*
+You can also always just copy my `cypress.json` file in this directory into yours.*

 Then navigate to `cypress/integration/bot.spec.js` and modify the appropriate variables to set up your own user login, custom messages, and person you want to send those messages to.